atul2512/atul2512.github.io/_posts/2020-02-08-we-are-our-choices.md

 title: We are our choices
 ---

-## Summary of Jeff Bezos commencement speech
+#### Summary of Jeff Bezos commencement speech at Princeton University

-**How will you use your gifts?
-What choices will you make?**
+How will you use your gifts?
+What choices will you make?

 - Will inertia be your guide, or will you follow your passion?
 - Will you follow dogma, or will you be original?